-Group Items1,2
+Group Items^{1,2}

-As of or f As of or for the quarter ended
+As of or for the quarte er ended % change from

 USD m 31.3.24 31.12.23 31.3.23 4Q23 1Q23

 Results

 Total revenues (106) 222 (107) (1)

 Credit loss expense / (release) 1 0 0

 Operating expenses 212 100 117 112 81

 Operating profit / (loss) before tax (319) 122 (225) 42

-Starting with the third quarter of 2023, Group Functions has been renamed Group Items, and Non-core and Legacy Portfolio, which was previously reported within Group Functions, has been included in Non-core and Legacy, which represents a separate reportable segment.
+1 Starting with the third quarter of 2023, Group Functions has been renamed Group Items, and Non-core and Legacy Portfolio, which was previously reported within Group Functions, has been included in Non-core and Legacy, which represents a separate reportable segment.
 Prior periods have been revised to reflect these presentational changes.
 2 Comparative figures have been restated for changes in Group Treasury allocations.
 Refer to "Note 2 Segment reporting" in the "Consolidated financial statements" section of this report for more information.
-Comparatives may additionally differ due to adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting period.
+Comparatives may additionally differ due to adjustments following organizational changes, restatements due to the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting "into the retrospective adoption of new accounting standards or changes in accounting policies, and events after the reporting merid.